-Ash blonde has become one of the most popular hair colors because it feels edgy and modern.
+Ash blonde is one of the most popular hair colors because it feels edgy and modern.
 It is a light blonde with silver and grey tones and no brassiness.
 The cool hue works best with those who have naturally light hair and cool, light complexions.
 However, it can be adapted to suit your preference and added to the hair in various ways.
 If you prefer a subtle approach, balayage or babylights are ideal, or you can get adventurous, mixing ash blonde with bright hues like lilac and blue.
 There are various shades to choose from, including darker ash blondes that often have a more natural finish to light colors that demand attention, lighten your hair, and brighten your appearance.
 What is not to love about this gorgeous color?
 Keep reading to become inspired for your next trip to the salon.

 1. Ash Blonde Balayage

 Ash blonde is a cool shade of blonde that can be added to the hair in various ways.
 If you want to update your naturally light hair and make it feel more modern or wish to give darker hair greater depth and dimension, you can do this with ash blonde balayage.
 Balayage is a coloring technique that hand-paints highlights onto the hair.
 The result is a much more natural-looking appearance than traditional foil highlights.
-It is also less time-consuming and is lower maintenance as you do not have to worry about root regrowth.
-If you want to achieve a subtle, sun-kissed glow, it is best to opt for a color that is only a shade or two lighter than your natural hair color.
+It is also less time-consuming and less maintenance as you do not have to worry about root regrowth.
+If you want to achieve a subtle, sun-kissed glow, opt for a color that is only a shade or two lighter than your natural hair color.

 2. Ash Blonde Highlights

 Ash blonde is a blonde shade with silver and grey tones.
 The cool hue is incredibly flattering on those with cool skin tones, but it can also be tricky to get right and can make you appear washed out.
-For this reason, a more subtle and wearable option is to add the color to the hair with highlights.
+For this reason, a more subtle and wearable option is to add color to the hair with highlights.
 Ash blonde highlights will give your naturally light hair a modern update.
 It is also great for lightening and brightening your appearance.
 You can place the color toward the ends or focus them around the face for a framing effect.

 3. Dark Ash Blonde